Knguyen-dev/cs-notes/Python/Django-Notes/my-first-django/my_first_django/README.md

     different databases without changing our code, so you could have an sqlite database for testing, and a postgres database for production, and the code to query both of those could be the same.

     1. Define your models in blog/models.py.
     2. After making changes to your models.
 Do 'python manage.py makemigrations' to create the files that can change your database accordingly.
 Then do 'python manage.py migrate' to run those files and apply those changes to your database.
+    3. Run the python shell which is where you'll be able to test out and mess with database items
+    4. Add model to admin page.
+Go to blog/admin.py and register your models so that they show up and are interactable on the admin page.

 # Admin Page: